OpenAgentsInc/cloudburrow/README.md

 # Cloudburrow

 Cloudburrow is a Bun/TypeScript project that enables secure, per‑device Cloudflare Tunnel connections between a desktop “bridge” and MCP‑enabled clients (e.g., a mobile app or other agents).
-It focuses on a one‑command pairing flow, stable `wss://` endpoints, and optional MCP tools exposed on a Cloudflare Worker for demos and observability — with no coupling to any specific client.
+It focuses on a one‑command pairing flow, stable `wss://` endpoints, and optional MCP tools exposed on a Cloudflare Worker for observability and remote control — with no coupling to any specific client.

+In plain English, here’s what you can do right now:
+- Turn your local app into a publicly reachable, secure `wss://` URL.
+- Ask the MCP server to create a tunnel, tell you the public link, check if it’s connected, and revoke it when you’re done.
+- Use these tools from any MCP‑compatible client without ever exposing connector tokens in chat.

 ## What We’re Building